adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/content/button/v2/button/README.md

 # Button(v2)

-Button Component v2 meant to be placed on AEM pages and have the option to link it to 1) AEM pages 2) Product 3) Category
+Button Component v2 meant to be placed on AEM pages and have the option to link it to
+- AEM pages
+- Product
+- Category
-4) External Link.
+- or an External Link.

 ## Features